WillSakmar/willsakmar.github.io/content/projects/Waterfall.md

 showInProjects: true
 ---

 A visual representation of how cash flows are distributed to different tranches (senior, mezzanine, equity) in a securitization deal.
+(In Progress)